Large-$N$ SU(4) Schwinger boson theory for coupled-dimer antiferromagnets

 A crucial consideration in choosing an adequate formalism is to note that each dimer is an ``entangled unit'' in the sense that the corresponding wave function has a strong singlet character.
 It is then convenient to use a formalism in which the singlet state of each dimer is a coherent state of the Lie algebra associated with bosonic operators that are used to represent the spin operators.
 More specifically, a standard approach to the problem would start with a faithful representation of the spin operators at each site $j \sigma$ ($\sigma=\pm$ denotes the layer) in terms of $\mathrm{SU}(2)$ SB $\hat{b}^{\dagger}_{j \sigma, \mu}$ and $\hat{b}^{\;}_{j\sigma, \mu}$ ($\mu= \uparrow \downarrow$),

 that fulfill the constraint:

-where $S$ labels the irrep of $\mathrm{SU}(2)$ that determines the matrix form of the generators given in Eq.~\eqref{eq:SU2gen}.
+where $S$ refers to the spin size, which labels the irrep of $\mathrm{SU}(2)$ that determines the matrix form of the generators given in Eq.~\eqref{eq:SU2gen}.
 Note that $S=1/2$ for the particular case of interest.
 However, as we mentioned in the Introduction, a large-$N$ approximation based on these SBs is not quantitatively accurate because the path-integral formulation is parametrized in terms of direct products of $\mathrm{SU}(2)$ coherent states.
 In other words, the intra-dimer entanglement must be built in via quantum fluctuations that favor linear combination of these product states.

 The above-mentioned problem can be avoided by introducing bosons with four flavours (instead of two), $\hat{b}^{\dagger}_{j, \mu}$ and $\hat{b}^{\;}_{j, \mu}$ ($\mu=0,1,2,3$), that fulfill the constraint